 Portugal heads to polls in presidential ballot

-Portuguese voters began voting Sunday to choose their president, in an election being closely watched in Brussels as the country recovers from a 78-billion-euro ($85-billion) bailout.
+Portuguese voters go to the polls on Sunday to choose their president, in an election being closely watched in Brussels as the country recovers from a 78-billion-euro ($85-billion) bailout.

 Although the post is largely ceremonial, the president has make-or-break power over the nation’s fragile ruling alliance and the power to dissolve parliament in the event of a crisis.

 Since inconclusive elections in October, Portugal’s minority Socialist government has been relying on a delicate coalition with the extreme-left to run the country of 10.4 million people.

 The overwhelming favourite for the next head of state is a TV pundit, Marcelo Rebelo de Sousa.

 Known as “professor Marcelo” to his fans, he comes into the race with a popularity that has been built thanks to decades in the public eye.